dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 * use post id to link to full view
 * show *coverUrl*, *title*, *tags* in some form - can be a list, can be tiles, whatever you want!

-Hint: As this is a connected component that relies on the list of posts, you'll want to run your `props.fetchPosts()` *ActionCreator* from `componentDidMount`.
+Hint: As this is a connected component that relies on the list of posts, you'll want to run your `props.fetchPosts()` *ActionCreator* from `componentDidMount` or with the equivalent empty dependency list `useEffect` hook.

 ### NewPost